The Uncertainty Principle (The Spectacular Spider-Man): Reception

 "The Uncertainty Principle" received critical acclaim.
 Eric Goldman of IGN gave the episode an 8.8. ("Great") rating.
-He enjoyed Mary Jane's "sexy" vampire uniform and the large, three-way battle between Tombstone, Goblin, and Spider-Man, writing that it was "one hell of a fun fight" and "amazing."
-Goldman opted that the supposed reveal of Goblin's true identity could possibly be false based on the original comic book story and noted that Jonah's hatred of Spider-Man that was formed in the episode was "perhaps the most understandable and best way it's ever been portrayed before."
+He enjoyed Mary Jane's "sexy" vampire uniform and the large, three-way battle between Tombstone, Goblin, and Spider-Man, writing that it was "one hell of a fun fight" and "amazing".
+Goldman opted that the supposed reveal of Goblin's true identity could possibly be false based on the original comic book story and noted that Jonah's hatred of Spider-Man that was formed in the episode was "perhaps the most understandable and best way it's ever been portrayed before".

-Writing for DVD Talk, reviewer Justin Felix considered setting the episode on Halloween to be "a nice touch."
-Tim Janson of Mania named it among the best episodes of the season, describing it as "a Halloween episode complete with a gothic setting."
-Ultimate Disney reviewer Luke Bonanno did not include the episode among his top five episodes of The Spectacular Spider-Man's first season, but "feel[s] obligated to point out that the uniform excellence of the lot [makes] this a challenging task."
+Writing for DVD Talk, reviewer Justin Felix considered setting the episode on Halloween to be "a nice touch".
+Tim Janson of Mania named it among the best episodes of the season, describing it as "a Halloween episode complete with a gothic setting".
+Ultimate Disney reviewer Luke Bonanno did not include the episode among his top five episodes of The Spectacular Spider-Man's first season, but "feel[s] obligated to point out that the uniform excellence of the lot [makes] this a challenging task".

+Daniel Dockery of Cracked.com ranked it fourth on his list of "The 5 Best Halloween Episodes You Should Watch Tonight."
+He felt it "broke with the established formula and gave us a more thoughtful Halloween episode," and described the Green Goblin as "a playful and sadistic jerk."
+Daniel Dockery of Vulture praised the creators for combining the mystery of who the Green Goblin was with Harry's drug addiction to "maintain the intrigue when the audience already anticipated the scream."